 1894.
-Bullard and P. 136, and .
+Bullard and p.
+136, and .
 XCIII, pp. of the power of control at five years; and the boys gained about 15 or 16 per cent.
-We may say, therefore, as the indication of Professor Hancock's study, that power of central control increases with age (very rapidly at the ages 5 to 7), and more rapidly in girls than in boys.
+We may say, therefore, as the indication of Professor Hancock's study, that power of central control increases with age (very rapidly at the ages 5 to 7), and more residual to girl them in hour.

+rapidly in girls than in boys.